-Help Feed the Hungry in North Carolina & South Carolina
+Help Feed Hungry Families in North Carolina & South Carolina

 SoSA North Carolina needs your help to continue its work of saving produce from going to waste and feeding hungry people across the country.